irmen/prog8/docs/source/libraries.rst

 `syslib source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/syslib.p8>`_ to see what is there.

-On the other targets, it only contains the definition of the 16 memory mapped virtual registers (cx16.r0 - cx16.r15) and the following utility routines:
+On the other targets, it only contains the definition of the 16 memory-mapped virtual registers (cx16.r0 - cx16.r15) and the following utility routines:

 ``save_virtual_registers()``